ansys/ansys-templates/doc/source/user_guide/templating.rst

 .. note::

-   To reduce the amount of CI jobs, templates are only tested under Linux based OS.
+   To reduce the amount of CI jobs, templates are only tested under Linux.
    If you require from any particular programming language, try to test the minimum and maximum supported versions/standards of the language.
 Avoid all the intermediate ones if possible.